 Much of Miller’s stake in the new Meadows Racetrack could be traced back to a single horse auction he attended in 1948 after getting out of the Army, where he won two Bronze Stars driving mules along the Burma Road in southeast Asia.

-The Meadows rapidly emerged as Pennsylvania’s premiere harness track.
-On August 4, 1975 the Washington County racing center reached it highpoint in attendance when 14,672 fans came out to watch the trotters and pacers.
+The Meadows rapidly emerged as Pennsylvania’s premier harness track.
+On August 4, 1975, the Washington County racing center reached its highpoint in attendance when 14,672 fans came out to watch the trotters and pacers.

 In the 1980s the Meadows helped pioneer phone wagers from individual accounts with Call-A-Bet and introduced its own Meadows Racing Network to telecast live races and a tips-and-pregame racing show.

 In 1986 the track was purchased by Pittsburgh lawyer Stuart A. Williams.
 It would be the last time the Meadows would operate under anything resembling local ownership.

 In 1988 Williams sold the Meadows to Ladbrokes, the venerable British gaming company that traces its roots back to 1886.
 Ladbrokes then used the harness track as a way in to opening six off-track betting parlors in western Pennsylvania, as allowed by a new state law.

 In 2001 the Meadows Race Track entered the stable of Magna Entertainment Corporation, an Ontario, Canada-based management group that operated such prestigious American racetracks as Santa Anita Park in California, Gulfstream Park in Florida, and Pimlico in Baltimore, home to the second leg of racing’s Triple Crown, the Preakness.
 By that time the Meadows was hosting its own leg of Pacing’s Triple Crown, the Messenger Stakes.